Beginner's Mind

 You can think of it as “unlearning” – it can be useful to remake yourself as a blank slate without any biases, prejudices or ingrained ways of working that you might have developed over the years.

-Collect all the ideas you’ve generated and review them with your experienced head back on.
-Are there any ideas outside your usual way of thinking?
-What can you do with them?
+Collect all the ideas they've generated and review them with their experienced heads back on.
+Are there any ideas outside their usual way of thinking?
+What can they do with them?

 Sometimes it can be hard to forget everything we know, so a good solution is to enlist some people outside the team or department to see how they respond to the problem.
 Give them as little background as possible to make sure they truly approach the brief as beginners.